 6. Insert the emu grass at the back of the arrangement to form a fan shape cutting each stem to the desired length and position as shown

 7. Insert the larger leaves in the base of the arrangement to fan out to the sides.
 This should be the widest part of the arrangement.

 8. Starting at the top and working downwards place bud wax evenly between the flowers cutting each stem to the desired length.

 9. Insert a couple of stems of twisted willow at the back of the arrangement.

 10. Take several strands of raffia.
 Place them together and starting at the centre form them into a figure eight shaped bow with long ends.
 Place the centre of a long 22 gauge wire across the centre of the bow, pull them down and twist the wires tightly together at the back of the bow.

 11. Cut the wires slightly shorter and insert them down amongst the foliage in the front of the arrangement.
 Spread the loops out to the sides and cut the raffia ends to the desired length.

 12. Spray lightly with water.
 Top up the container daily with water.

 NOTE: Other flowers can be used together to achieve a different look.
 Roses, lilac and delphiniums for a romantic touch.
 Liliums and orchids for elegance.
 Strelitzias for a dramatic look.

 This lesson is briefly explained.
-In the Floral Art School of Australia and International floral Design School Advanced Certificate of Floristry Course each practical lesson is fully explained in detail with measurements on how long to cut the stems and exactly where to position them.
-There is an online video showing you how to make up each design step by step so you can soon be creating fabulous floral designs
+In the Floral Art School of Australia and International floral Design School Advanced Certificate of Floristry Course each practical lesson is fully explained in detail with measurements on how long to cut the stems and exactly where to position them with diagrams and a colour photo of each design.
+There is an online step by step video showing you how to make each lesson so you can soon be creating stunning floral designs the easy way.